-Hemant Soren resigns as Jharkhand CM after ED interrogation, Champai Soren to take over
+Hemant Soren arrested, quits as Jharkhand CM after ED interrogation

-It was not immediately clear if Hemant Soren had been arrested by the central agency.
+Champai Soren will be the new chief minister, Jharkhand Mukti Morcha leaders said.

-Jharkhand Mukti Morcha leader Hemant Soren resigned as the state’s chief minister on Wednesday after being questioned by the Enforcement Directorate in connection a money laundering case.
+Jharkhand Mukti Morcha leader Hemant Soren was arrested by the Enforcement Directorate on Wednesday in connection a money laundering case, India Today reported.

-It was not immediately clear if he had been arrested by the central law enforcement agency.
+Earlier in the evening, he had resigned as the state’s chief minister after being questioned by the central law enforcement agency.

+Party MP Mahua Maji told reporters that Cabinet minister and Jharkhand Mukti Morcha leader Champai Soren will be the new chief minister.

 MLAs from Jharkhand’s ruling party were at the governor’s official residence on Wednesday night.
 A curfew was imposed within a 100-metre radius of the chief minister’s residence, the Raj Bhavan and the Enforcement Directorate’s office in Ranchi.

-Party MP Mahua Maji told reporters that the chief minister, in the Enforcement Directorate’s custody, had gone to Jharkhand’s Governor CP Radhakrishnan to submit his resignation.
-“Champai Soren will be the new chief minister,” Maji said.
-“We have enough numbers.”

-Champai Soren is a Cabinet minister and a Jharkhand Mukti Morcha leader.

 On Tuesday, Hemant Soren had agreed to record his statement in the case before the Enforcement Directorate on January 31.
-The case pertains to an alleged land scam linked to the ownership of a 7.16-acre land parcel in Ranchi, which the central agency claims was acquired through the “proceeds of crime” involving illegal sale of Army land.
+The case pertains to an alleged scam linked to the ownership of a 7.16-acre land parcel in Ranchi, which the central agency claims was acquired through the “proceeds of crime” involving illegal sale of Army land.

 The Jharkhand Mukti Morcha leader had told the central agency in an email on Tuesday that its insistence on recording a statement on or before January 31 was “politically motivated”.